puppetlabs/puppet-docs/source/puppet/5.3/modules_fundamentals.markdown

 {:.section}
 ### Manifests

-Each manifest in a module's `manifests` folder should contain one class or defined type.
-The file names of manifests map to the names of the classes and defined types they contain.
+Each manifest in a module's `manifests` folder should contain only one class or defined type.
+The file names of manifests map predictably to the names of the classes and defined types they contain.

 The `init.pp` manifest is special and always contains a class with the same name as the module.
-You cannot have a class named `init`.
+You cannot name a class `init`.

 Every other manifest contains a class or defined type named as follows: